makerdao/community/governance/polls/Proposal - Prioritising Real World Asset Collateral - September 21, 2020.md

 ---
-title: Should MakerDAO domain teams prioritise the onboarding of Real World Asset collateral in the short term? - September 21, 2020
+title: Prioritising the onboarding of Real World Asset collateral in the short term - September 21, 2020
 summary: Signal your support or opposition for domain teams prioritising the onboarding of Real World Asset collateral in the short term.
 discussion_link: https://forum.makerdao.com/t/signal-request-should-real-world-asset-collateral-onboarding-be-prioritised-in-the-short-term/4075
 vote_type: Plurality Voting